 Morrison homers twice as Rays beat Tigers 9-1

-Steven Souza Jr. has been looking forward to playing on Father's Day since his son Micah was born in December.
-Souza hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 on Sunday.
+Logan Morrison homered twice and Steven Souza Jr. hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 Sunday to split a four-game series.
+Derek Norris and Evan Longoria also homered for the Rays, who won five of seven in the season series with Detroit .

 Start the conversation, or Read more at Washington Times.